North Adelaide

 How does the suburb of North Adelaide's median age compare to broader areas?

-At 38 years, North Adelaide is comparable to the Greater Adelaide average (39 years) and similarly aligned with equal to the national average.
+At 37 years, North Adelaide is 2 years younger than the Greater Adelaide average (39 years) and comparable to the national average (38 years).

 What age groups are over-represented in the suburb of North Adelaide?